Get Help Now

 Call (412) 471-5100 now to find out how Anthony Piccirilli can help you.

 In Pennsylvania, there are two forms of custody.
-Physical custody is the legal right and responsibility to care for a child on a daily basis, whereas legal custody involves the right to make long-term decisions related to child welfare.
+Physical custody is the legal right and responsibility to care for a child on a daily basis.
+Legal custody involves the right to make long-term decisions related to child welfare.
+Custody judges make decisions in the child’s best interest.
 The judge will always attempt to arrange a joint custody order, as losing contact with one parent can be detrimental to a child’s health.
-When custody is truly shared, each parent has equal legal custody and physical custody rights.
+When custody is truly shared, each parent has equal legal and physical custody rights.
 This means that both parents are allowed input on major decisions, such as those involving health, education, and religion.
 They also split day-to-day care evenly, with each party being responsible for 50 percent of the child’s time.

 • Can the parents solve problems related to upbringing and child care amongst themselves?